Singing for Well Being Pick a Song &

 Notes: I love the way Emma's song ushers in the darkness and turning of the seasons with a lilt that includes a trust that the light will return.
 There's a softness and acceptance to the song that makes it easier to be present with the turning.
 Emma says the song "was born on a winter walk during Covid restrictions in the UK.
 I was finding some comfort in the unruffled flow of the seasons - 'time's soft unfolding'.
 21st December is my late father's birthday as well as winter solstice, so this song is dedicated to him - I think he would have liked the words and the structure."

 Songwriter Info: Emma has been singing all her life and enjoys all styles of song and ensemble!
 When her daughter was born in 2018, she began an acapella singing group for local mums, and after joining the Singing Mamas network in 2020, was inspired to start writing her own songs, for herself, for her groups and songsharing colleagues.
-Links: Find Emma's album 'Light Returning' on Bandcamp https://emmamutter.bandcamp.com/album/light-returning You can also find newer songs on her Facebook page www.facebook.com/emmamuttermusic Contact Emma by email elrfmutter@gmail.com to buy the score (suggested contribution up to £5) and/or purchase the song on Bandcamp if you'd like to share this song as a songleader.
+Links: Find Emma's album 'Light Returning' on Bandcamp https://emmamutter.bandcamp.com/album/light-returning You can also find newer songs on her Facebook page www.facebook.com/emmamuttermusic Contact Emma by email [email protected] to buy the score (suggested contribution up to £5) and/or purchase the song on Bandcamp if you'd like to share this song as a songleader.
 Please contact Emma directly for recording or performing permissions.
-Nuts & Bolts: 2:2, Aeolian (minor), harmonized melody with option of a round.
+Song Learning Time Stamps: Start time of teaching: 00:00:47 Start time of reprise: 00:15:38 Nuts & Bolts: 2:2, Aeolian (minor), harmonized melody with option of a round.
 Join the A Breath of Song mailing list to receive a heads up as a new episode is released, plus a large version of the artwork, brief thoughts from my slightly peculiar brain... and occasional extras when they seem vitally important!
 No junk -- I will never sell your address.
 I read out all your names into my living room when I send new mailings...
 I appreciate the connection to you who are listening and singing these songs with me.
 Exchange energy with A Breath of Song with dollars at the Gratitude Jar (whoo-hoo!!!!), or by making comments, leaving reviews, suggesting songs or songwriters (including yourself) ..... your participation matters!
 12/7/2022 0 Comments 80.
 Go Dark with guest Kate Thomas

 Notes: You get to hear Kate and I in deep conversation -- complete with creaky chair, and me messing up as Kate teaches me her beautiful song, Go Dark.
 Do you ever have the experience of being solid on a part, as long as the leader is singing it, but then when they leave to teach another part, you lose it?
 You'll hear me doing just that! :) We talk about building a bank of nourishing words for hard times -- and Kate shares a story about something that shook her certainty and ease with life, and how that made her vow not to judge people.
 She observes how giving time and a safe place to make mistakes makes it possible for most people to learn to sing, like almost all people learn to drive eventually.
 And then there's the handpan, and learning Arabic, and...
 I guess you'll just need to listen in!

 Songwriter Info: Kate Thomas is a singer, song leader, songwriter and instrumentalist (guitar, piano and handpan) and has been leading singing groups in Sheffield for over 20 years.
 She has produced two songbooks, 'Honey and Salt' (from which 'Be Yourself' and 'Scattered Seeds'.
-If you are interested in contacting her about these resources, her email is honeyandsalt65@gmail.com.
+If you are interested in contacting her about these resources, her email is [email protected].
 Links: Wendell Berry – Farming (counterpointpress.com) (Kate mentioned "Soul Food", but I think this ends up being the book with the poem in it.)
 Barbara Brown Taylor – Learning to Walk in the Dark Wanting Memories - Sweet Honey in the Rock Handpan playing -- Kate suggests thishandpan duo, Mea Raffi The Singing Kettle Tapestry – Carole King -- I'm pretty sure you can find the album, so here's an article that quotes many artists talking about the influence of the album on them...
 Talking about 'Tapestry': Musicians discuss the influence of Carole King's masterpiece - NJArts.net Karine Polwart – Scottish Songbook, The Lost Words: Spell Songs -- and here's a bonus interview with Karine about the Spellsongs project Youtube recordings of Kate’s songs -- here's her channel, where you can find all 10: Kate Thomas - YouTube And here are just a few links for specific songs: We Were Seeds: Kate's bold setting of the Dinos Christianopoulos quote, "They thought they could bury us; they did not know we were seeds.
-A Thousand Ways (with handpan! -- a beautiful meditation) Kate's profile and choirs: Member profile - Natural Voice Network Information about Honey and Salt (and Scattered Seeds is searchable there, too): Honey and Salt - Natural Voice Network Nuts & Bolts: 6:8, major, 2-parts here, (SATB in the Honey & Salt book) or works beautifully unison, too Join the A Breath of Song mailing list to receive a heads up as a new episode is released, plus a large version of the artwork, brief thoughts from my slightly peculiar brain... and occasional extras when they seem vitally important!
+A Thousand Ways (with handpan! -- a beautiful meditation) Kate's profile and choirs: Member profile - Natural Voice Network Information about Honey and Salt (and Scattered Seeds is searchable there, too): Honey and Salt - Natural Voice Network Song Learning Time Stamps: Start time of teaching: 00:04:44 Start time of reprise: 00:57:07 Nuts & Bolts: 6:8, major, 2-parts here, (SATB in the Honey & Salt book) or works beautifully unison, too Join the A Breath of Song mailing list to receive a heads up as a new episode is released, plus a large version of the artwork, brief thoughts from my slightly peculiar brain... and occasional extras when they seem vitally important!
 No junk -- I will never sell your address.
 I read out all your names into my living room when I send new mailings...
 I appreciate the connection to you who are listening and singing these songs with me.
 Exchange energy with A Breath of Song with dollars at the Gratitude Jar (whoo-hoo!!!!), or by making comments, leaving reviews, suggesting songs or songwriters (including yourself) ..... your participation matters!

 Notes: Heather says, “I love so easily," and “What’s next?
 And I just open up…” and “Silence is a part of the singing.”
 Trust me, this is a person you'd like to get to know a little better -- how can we all access that kind of love and openness?
 In our conversation, Heather and I dig into how she actually works with singers privately and in groups, finding the heart voice, ways back in when you've dropped your chanting/meditation practice, why to love humming... and more, including, of course, her favorite soup!
 Heather shares this beautiful song which warms up the voice and invites us into physical awareness and connection with a released sound.... and her love of the act of singing is contagious.